-When Garry and Barbara designed the No Road Inn one of the first considerations was always going to be to keep environmental impact to a minimum, not just during the building process, when only the building footprint was cleared of vegetation, but for past the life of the lodge to provide sustainability for future generations to enjoy.
+When Garry and Barbara designed the No Road Inn one of the first considerations was always going to be to keep environmental impact to a minimum, not just during the building process, when only the building footprint was cleared of vegetation, but for well past the life of the lodge to provide sustainability for future generations to enjoy.

-Extensive use of recycled materials was utilised in the construction including old Australian hardwood power and telegraph poles for the upper story deck poles, the x-arms off the poles were dressed, tongue and grooved, and crafted into our front door with the surrounding jambs made from undressed hardwood railway sleepers.
+Extensive use of recycled materials was utilised in the construction including recycling old Australian hardwood power and telegraph poles for the upper story deck poles, the x-arms off the poles were dressed, tongue and grooved, and crafted into our front door with the surrounding jambs made from undressed hardwood railway sleepers.

 The flooring in the second story dining and kitchen areas is 100 year old native Totara recycled from a sheep shearing shed in Te Horo, near Otaki in the North Island, glued down and re-furbished.
-The Totara flooring then had to be oiled, rather than varnished or polyurethaned as the lanolin off the sheep wool soaking into the timber pevents surface coatings from adhereing.
+The Totara flooring then had to be oiled, rather than varnished or polyurethaned as the lanolin off the sheep wool soaking into the timber prevents surface coatings from adhering.
 This oiling brought the fantastic depth of colors out in the planks and is easy to reapply.
 This flooring will be around for another 100 years to come.

 The insulation of the No Road Inn didnt stop at the roof and external walls, all the internal walls are insulated as well, even the ensuites, wardrobes and the laundry, so only the rooms occupied by guests at the time get heated without losing the warmth to unused rooms.
 An added benefit of this is sound proofing between rooms.
 With all this insulation it only requires a short time for a guest room to become warm and cosy.